camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## OIDC Authorization Code Flow

 The OIDC Authorization Code Flow is defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html).
-CAMARA REQUIRES API providers to use network-based authentication in the Authorization Code Flow.
+CAMARA REQUIRES API Providers to use network-based authentication in the Authorization Code Flow.
 Therefore, access tokens are issued for the network authenticated identifier.

-It is up to the API Provider to make a decision when consent collection is needed or not, based on the scope(s)/purpose declared by the API consumer and aligned with local legislation, ensuring that all operators under the same regulatory framework adopt a consistent approach.
-If consent is required, the API provider SHALL obtain it according to [OIDC section 3.1.2.4](https://openid.net/specs/openid-connect-core-1_0.html#Consent).
+It is up to the API Provider to make a decision when consent collection is needed or not, based on the scope(s)/purpose declared by the API Consumer and aligned with local legislation, ensuring that all API Providers under the same regulatory framework adopt a consistent approach.
+If consent is required, the API Provider SHALL obtain it according to [OIDC section 3.1.2.4](https://openid.net/specs/openid-connect-core-1_0.html#Consent).
 CAMARA does not prevent the API Provider from using additional authentication methods as part of the in-band consent capture process if consent is required.

 ---
 **NOTE**